-These MHBs appear to represent a distinct type of genomic feature that partially overlaps with well-documented genomic elements (Figure 1D).
-Among all the methylation blocks, 60,828 (41.1%) were located in intergenic regions while 87,060 (58.9%) regions in transcribed regions.
-These MHBs were significantly enriched in enhancers (enrichment factor=7.6, p-value<10-6), super enhancer (enrichment factor=2.3, p-value<10-6), promoter regions (enrichment factor=14.5, p-value<10-6), CpG islands (enrichment factor=70.4, p-value<10-6) and imprinted genes (enrichment factor=54.6, p-value<10-6).
-In addition, we observed modest depletion in LAD [13] and LOCK regions [14] (46% and 37% of the expected values), modest enrichment in TAD [15], and a very strong (26-fold) enrichment in variable methylation regions (VMR).
-To decouple the influence of CpG density, we further examined the subset of MHBs that do not overlap with CpG islands, and observed a consistent enrichment pattern (Figure 1E).
-We obtained histone maps of H3K27ac, H3K4me1, and H3K4me3 from the Roadmap Epigenomics Project for 41 different human cell types and calculated the enrichment over MHBs.
-Signatures of active promoters over many MHBs (enrichments of H3K4me3 and H3K27ac) were observed, which corroborated with the previous analysis showing strong enrichment of the blocks in promoter regions (Supplementary Figure 1).

 While WGBS data allowed us to unbiasedly identify MHBs across the entire genome, the 61 sets of data did not represent the full diversity of human cell/tissue types.
 To validate the MHBs in a wider range of human tissues and culture cells, we next searched for MHBs in published Reduced Representation Bisulfite Sequencing (RRBS) data from ENCODE cell lines and tissue samples, as well as 637 sets of Illumina 450k methylation array data from 11 human normal tissues.
 The ENCODE RRBS data sets were generated with short (36bp) Illumina sequencing reads, greatly limiting the length of methylation haplotypes that can be called.
 On the other hand, Illumina methylation arrays only report average CpG methylation of all DNA molecules in a sample, which cannot be used for methylation linkage disequilibrium analysis.
 Therefore, we calculated the pairwise correlation coefficient of adjacent CpG methylation levels across the 101 RRBS and 637 450k methylation array data sets for block partitioning.
 Note that the presence of such correlated methylation blocks is a necessary but not sufficient condition for MHBs.
 Nonetheless, the absence of correlated methylation blocks in these data would indicate potential false discovery of MHBs.